DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-08-adding-guidance-about-dates-and-deadlines.md

 The new guidance about dates and deadlines consists of a table telling users:

 - when the recruitment cycle starts and candidates can apply for courses
-- which periods are not counted as working days
+- which periods are not counted as working days when calculating the time to make a decision
 - when the time to make a decision is reduced from 40 days to 20 days
 - the deadline for candidates to make their first applications in the cycle
 - the deadline for all applications
-- when applications awaiting decisions will be automatically rejected
+- when the recruitment cycle starts ends and applications awaiting decisions will be automatically rejected